 Customizing your scatter plot: Annotate

-If you go to "Annotate" in step 3: Visualize, you'll find five panels.
-The first one is "Annotate your
+If you go to the Annotate tab in step 3: Visualize, you'll find five sections.
+Let's go through them step by step:

 Describe your chart

 In the Annotate tab, you're first asked to give your visualization a title, description, notes, source, byline, and an alternative description for screen readers.
 You can find a detailed explanation of all these Annotate options here.

 In this panel, you can decide if your columns should be labeled, and if so, with which column.
 In the most cases, it makes sense to use the first column in your data set for that.
 In our case, that's the "Country" column.

 You can now decide how your labels should appear.
 Do you want Datawrapper to label your data points automatically?
 Then labels will automatically appear if there's space for them (we make sure that they don't overlap each other).
 In the mobile view, fewer labels will appear than the desktop view.

 You can also select labels that should always appear in your chart, in the dropdown menu or directly in the chart.
 If you want to delete these added labels, just click on them.

 To recognize easily which label correspond to which data point, you can "highlight labeled symbols".

 These options enable you to add annotations to your chart.